serle/igentai/README.md

 - **WebServer**: Real-time web interface for monitoring and control
 - **Tester**: End-to-end testing framework using distributed tracing

+## Bugs/Unfinished Work

+1. The OpenAI API key does not work, so I have not yet been able to test against a real LLM.
+2. The websocket stops updating the browser after a while, although the orchestrator continues to send messages.
+Working on fixing this issue.

 ## Quick Start

 ### 1. Build the System